Exotic quantum statistics and thermodynamics from a number-conserving theory of Majorana fermions: Appendix B. Anti-commutation and commutation relations of the modified Majorana ladder operators

-Note that the Kitaev-Majorana commutation relation $[\gamma_i,\,\gamma_j]$ is zero for $i=j$, while the modified Majorana commutation relation $[\widetilde{\gamma}_i,\,\widetilde{\gamma}_j^\dagger]$ is non-zero for $i=j$.
-The other two commutation relations for the modified Majorana operators are zero for $i=j$ and non-zero for $i\not=j$, much like the original Kitaev formulation.
+Note that the Kitaev-Majorana commutation relation $[\gamma_i,\,\gamma_j]$ is zero for $i=j$, while the Majorana-Schwinger commutation relation $[\widetilde{\gamma}_i,\,\widetilde{\gamma}_j^\dagger]$ is non-zero for $i=j$.
+The other two commutation relations for the Majorana-Schwinger operators are zero for $i=j$ and non-zero for $i\not=j$, much like the original Kitaev formulation.
 A comparison of the different commutation relations is shown in Table \ref{tab:table3}.}